satoritechmx/6Med-DotNetCore/README.md

 Use the command dotnet run

-Theb use Postman and import the configuration, after that start testing CRUD methods.
+Then use Postman and import the configuration, after that set the project local URL and start testing CRUD methods.